 Located on the West side of Hanoi Old Quarter, Hanoi train street is a unique attraction where you can experience the “death-defying” moment when the train passes about 0.4 m away.

 How to get to Hanoi train street and what to do here?

-Below is a comprehensive Hanoi train street travel guide including insider tips to make the most of your visit.
+Below is a comprehensive Hanoi train street travel guide, including insider tips to make the most of your visit to this fascinating attraction.